jetsetta/MuseumOutdoor/README.md

 ## Our Stretch Goals

-Various features for the second iteration:
+Various features for our second iteration:

   * Ability to upload pictures directly to profile (currently using image URL)
   * Password encryption using bcrypt